 A home is only as strong as its roof.
 Yet due to the fact roof replacement is rarely needed, it is easy for homeowners to neglect roof inspections.
 The lifespan of a roof depends heavily on the material used in its construction.
 The average asphalt shingle roof may last for 20 years, whereas a copper or tile roof can last for up to 50 years.

 Nevertheless, bad weather can curtail the average lifespan of any roof.
 It is important to conduct regular inspections and know what to look for that could indicate a roof repair or roof replacement will be necessary in the near future.

 5 Ways To Tell If You Need A Roof Replacement

 Visual inspections are usually enough to determine whether a roof needs to be replaced or not.
-It is strongly recommended this is not carried out by a novice because some of the signs can be subtle and climbing onto the roof without the appropriate safety equipment can be dangerous.
+It is strongly recommended this is not carried out by a novice because the signs can be subtle and climbing onto the roof without the appropriate safety equipment can be dangerous.

 If you spot any of the following signs on your roof, you should call a professional for a more thorough inspection.